hiraku00/parking-management-anti/e2e/README.md

 ## Adding New Tests

-1. Create test files in the `tests/` directory
+1. Create test files in the `e2e/` directory.
+2. Use the `.pw.ts` extension.
-2. Use the existing test files as templates
+3. Use existing tests as templates.
-3. Follow Playwright best practices for selectors and assertions
+4. Follow Playwright best practices for selectors and assertions.

 ## CI Integration